-Welcome to Southern Oregon Access ExchangeThe Meeting Place for Ethernet
+Welcome to Souther Oregon Access ExchangeThe Meeting Place for Ethernet

-The Southern Oregon Access Exchange (SOAX) is a neutral interconnnect.
+The Southern Oregon Access Exchange (SOAX) is a neutral interconnect.

 Serving Southern Oregon and Northern California

 Metro Ethernet has joined the Internet as must-have technology.
 Ethernet provides faster, cheaper service, but must connect multiple service providers, partners, employees and geographically separated offices for maximum benefit.

 SOAX interconnects and peers Ethernet/IP networks to improve regional access and improve Southern Oregon and Northern California’s economy.

 If your organization is one of the survivors of the economic downturn over the past three years, you have probably learned how to do more with fewer resources, pushing both the limits of your people and your existing technology infrastructure.
 Today, many businesses are finding a competitive advantage by exploiting technological advancements in using applications over local metro Ethernet.
 Imagine being able to communicate with your customers 100 times faster than you can today.
 Imagine a high-speed, flexible communications network that is extremely reliable and secure, and available at a lower total cost of ownership than your current network.